 The second point is that the existence of a criminal offence of scandalising the judiciary will inevitably deter people from speaking out on perceived judicial errors.
 Judges, like other public servants, must be open to criticism because in this context, as in others, freedom of expression helps to expose error and injustice and it promotes debate on issues of public importance.
-The damage done by the maintenance of this offence substantially outweighs, in my opinion, any possible good that it achieves.43 Indeed, there is a particular reason of principle why judges should not impose restrictions on free speech that relates to the Where criticism deserves a response, there are other means of answering it than a criminal prosecution.
-Often, the criticism of a judge will not deserve a response.
-In those rare cases where an answer is required, it is wrong to suggest that judges cannot answer back and so a criminal prosecution is the only remedy.
+The damage done by the maintenance of this offence substantially outweighs, in my opinion, any possible good that it achieves.
+Indeed, there is a particular reason of principle why judges should not impose restrictions on free speech that relates to the performance of their own functions.
+Justice Albie Sachs pointed out in the South African Constitutional Court that "as the ultimate guardian of free speech, the judiciary [should] show the greatest tolerance to criticism of its own functioning".